rstudio/rstudio-docker-products/workbench/README.md

 #### sssd / LDAP / Active Directory

-If you have a directory (LDAP server, Active Directory, etc.) available to provision users, `sssd` is installed in the container and enabled by default ( see `Process Management` below).
-In order to make use of it, you will need to mount your own configuration file into `/etc/sssd/conf.d/`.
+If you have a directory (LDAP server, Active Directory, etc.) available to provision users, `sssd` is installed in the container.
+It is a root-only daemon, so it is started automatically **only when the container runs as root** (the default), and can be turned off with `RSW_SSSD=false` (see `Process Management` below).
+When the container runs as a non-root user, `sssd` is never started; use SCIM/native provisioning instead.
+In order to make use of `sssd`, you will need to mount your own configuration file into `/etc/sssd/conf.d/`.
 For instance,

 _sssd.conf_
 ```ini